 Although there is some actual crystal present within the structure of the Crystal Mosque, much of the clear material you see as you approach it is glass.
 In order to get the full effect of the mosque's crystalline appearance, it's best to visit at nighttime, when it's lit up and almost looks surreal.

 Aside from this, the Crystal Mosque is reinforced with steel, which in combination with the glass and crystal gives it a sleek-modern look you don't usually associate with mosques, let alone with the Islamic religion.
-Although the Crystal Mosque is a far cry from some of the older, grander mosques you find across the Islamic world, the sheer uniqueness of its construction makes it worth the visit.
+Although the Crystal Mosque, Malaysia is a far cry from some of the older, grander mosques you find across the Islamic world, the sheer uniqueness of its construction makes it worth the visit.

 The Crystal Mosque can accommodate up to 1,500 people at once, although many more might be outside it at a given time—if that given time happens to Ramadan, which I'll talk more about in the next section.
 The mosque boasts four minarets, which are the most traditional design features it has.